raykim1996/lab01-toolbox-functions/README.md

 - Create a pull request to this repository
 - In the README, include the names of both your team members
 - In the README, create a link to your shader toy solutions for these three prompts
+- Make sure all three of your shadertoys are set to UNLISTED or PUBLIC (so we can see them!)